sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. Events are defined with schema.
 2. Events are classified with source of event (as BGP, swss, ...) and type of event as tag within that source.
 3. An event is defined with zero or more event specific parameters.
 A subset of the parameters are identified as key.
-4. An instance of an event can be uniquely identified by source, tag and key parameters of that event.
+4. An event is identified by source, tag and key parameters of that event.
 This can help identify events repetition.
 5. Events are static (*don't change*) across releases, but can be deprecated in newer releases.
 6. YANG schema files for all events are available in a single location for NB clients in the installed image.